Sharp-shinned Hawk

 Where they nest: Forests, conifers

-My observations: Sharp-shinned hawks are the smallest of the three Accipiters, with Cooper’s hawks being the mid-sized model and Northern Goshawks being the largest.
-These small raptors fly around and through trees with the greatest of ease, relying on their ability to surprise and catch small birds.
-Since our bird feeders and dense-planted landscape attracts a lot of songbirds, it has caught the attention of these hawks as a great place to find lunch.
-While it can be upsetting to discover one of your favorite birds has become a meal, this is exactly how nature works.
-It’s all a balance and all birds, great and small, are vital to the ecosystem.
-These hawks are winter visitors to our garden; we continually marvel at how beautifully they blend in with their surroundings.
+My observations: Sharp-shinned hawks are the smallest of the three Accipiters.
+Cooper’s hawks are the mid-sized model while Northern Goshawks are the largest.
+These small raptors fly around and through trees with the greatest of ease.
+They rely on their ability to surprise and catch small birds.
+Our bird feeders and densely-planted landscape attracts a lot of songbirds.
+Because of this, it has caught the attention of these hawks as a great place to find lunch.
+It’s upsetting to discover one of your favorite birds has become a meal, but it’s how nature works.
+It’s a balance and all birds, great and small, are vital to the ecosystem.
+These hawks are winter visitors to our garden.
+We continually marvel at how beautifully they blend in with their surroundings.
 They nest in the mountains.

 Here’s a video of a Sharp-shinned hawk sitting in one of our crabapple trees: